Last updated on September 22, 2023

 Leonid stared across the fields outside the barbwire fence.
 What was out there?
 Leonid knew he only had two choices.
-He either left Hidden City forever, or he became the gatekeeper.
+He either left Hidden City forever or became the gatekeeper.
 He knew his conscience would bother him too much to turn down Ivan’s offer and remain in the village.

-Leonid had shared these thoughts many times with his friends and never understood why they were so disinterested.
+Leonid had often shared these thoughts with his friends and never understood why they were so disinterested.
 Why was he different?
 Finally, he replied, “Let me think about it for a day.”

 Ivan nodded.
 He reached inside his mantle and handed something to the lad.
 “I want to give you this book.
-I want you to keep it, but don’t let anyone know you have it.
+Please keep it, but don’t let anyone know you have it.
 It’s forbidden in the village.”

 Leonid took the book from Ivan and examined it in the dim sunlight.
 “It’s ancient, isn’t it?”